finbourne/lusid-sdk-python/sdk/docs/CustomEntitiesApi.md

     relationship_definition_ids = ['relationship_definition_ids_example'] # List[str] | A list of relationship definitions that are used to decorate related entities              onto the entities in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. (optional)

     try:
-        # [EARLY ACCESS] ListCustomEntities: List Custom Entities of the specified entityType.
+        # ListCustomEntities: List Custom Entities of the specified entityType.
         api_response = await api_instance.list_custom_entities(entity_type, effective_at=effective_at, as_at=as_at, limit=limit, filter=filter, sort_by=sort_by, page=page, related_entity_property_keys=related_entity_property_keys, relationship_definition_ids=relationship_definition_ids)
         print("The response of CustomEntitiesApi->list_custom_entities:\n")
         pprint(api_response)